Costs and turnaround times

 A statutory organisation is an agency established by government.
 A not-for-profit organisation is a non-governmental body which does not distribute its surplus funds to owners or shareholders.

 A disclosure certificate gives an individual's criminal history information.
-The table below shows the latest times for processing disclosures.
-This is the average turnaround time for certificates.
-Some may take longer.
-All days are calendar days.
+The table below shows average turnaround times for processing applications.

 |AccessNI check||Date application was received||Processing target||Average time to issue certificate|